dev-cetera/df_generate_screen/README.md

 ## Summary

-A tool to generate ready-made screen templates for your Flutter app (uses df_generate_screen).
+A tool to generate ready-made screen templates for your Flutter app (uses df_generate_screen_core).

 ## Usage Instructions